 Read one of the following Dr. Seuss texts and ask students to listen to the meter: The Cat in the Hat, The Sneeches, or Yertle the Turtle.
 Encourage students to suggest why Dr. Seuss might have liked writing with this meter.

-Invite students to work with a partner to create a simple poem using anapestic tetrameter.
+Invite students to create a simple poem using anapestic tetrameter.
 Share the results.
 Take the lesson a step further by analyzing other poems and comparing their meters!